Jammu and Kashmir (union territory): Roads

+Water

+While waterways had historically served as vital routes for transportation and trade, their full potential remains largely untapped.
+The Inland Waterways Authority operates a regional office in Srinagar.
+In 2018, the rivers Jhelum, Chenab, Indus, and Ravi were accorded the status of national waterways.
+Water transport on the Jhelum, revived in 2021 under the Swadesh Darshan Scheme, introduced 30-seat "Bus Boats" and luxury pontoons, reducing downtown Srinagar commute times.

+Dal Lake in Srinagar is a major tourist attraction, with traditional wooden shikaras operating daily.
+In December 2024, Uber launched a boat-hailing service on Dal Lake, allowing tourists to book shikara rides using their application.

 Demographics

 As per the 2011 census, Jammu and Kashmir has a total population of 12,267,013.
 The sex ratio is 889 females per 1000 males.
-Around 924,485 (7.54%) of the population is scheduled caste and 1,275,106 (10.39%) belong to the scheduled tribes, mainly Gujjar, Bakerwal, and Gaddi.
+Around 924,485 (7.54%) of the population is scheduled caste and more than 18.55% of the population belongs to the scheduled tribes.
 The SCs are mostly concentrated in the Jammu region.
+The region also has a minority Christian community.

 Religion

-Muslims constitute the majority of the population of Jammu and Kashmir with a large Hindu minority.

-The Kashmir Division is predominantly Muslim (96.41%) with a small Hindu (2.45%) and Sikh (0.81%) population.
-Only 808 Kashmiri Hindu Pandit families remain in the valley after their forced displacement by Islamic militants.
-Shias are mostly concentrated in the Budgam district, where they form about 30-40% of the population.
+The majority of the population of Jammu and Kashmir is Muslim and a large minority is Hindu.
+The population of the Kashmir Division is predominantly Muslim (96.41%) with small Hindu (2.45%) and Sikh (0.81%) communities.
+In 2022, only 808 Kashmiri Hindu Pandit families remained in the valley after their forced displacement by Islamic militants.
+Shias are mostly concentrated in the Budgam district, where they form about 30–40% of the population.

-The Jammu Division is predominantly Hindu (66%) with a significant Muslim population (30%).
+The Jammu Division is predominantly Hindu (67.5%) with a significant Muslim population (30%).
 The Muslims form a majority in the Rajouri (63%), Poonch (90%), Doda (54%), Kishtwar (58%) and Ramban (71%) districts of Jammu, while the Hindus form a majority in Kathua (88%), Samba (86%), Jammu (84%) and Udhampur (88%) districts.
 Reasi district has an almost equal number of Hindus and Muslims.

-The Dogras and various organizations of Hindu-majority Jammu region have demanded a separate state after bifurcation of the territory, on the basis of cultural, linguistic and religious differences from neighbouring Kashmiris (who are predominantly Muslim by faith).
+The Dogras and various organisations of Hindu-majority Jammu region have demanded a separate state after bifurcation of the territory, on the basis of cultural, linguistic and religious differences from neighbouring Kashmiris (who are predominantly Muslim by faith).